rajesh-esaver/get-out/README.md

 # get-out
-A base frame for in and outs.
+A base frame for measuring/analyzing in and outs.
+It's kind of a people counting software.

 # charts
 - line chart of strength at time(minute/hour wise)